Convention & Visitors Bureau

 Chautauqua Dining Hall – Sunday tea service happens in front of the cozy fireplace.

 Shopping on Pearl Street — a historic, brick-paved pedestrian lane that twinkles with holiday lights — is the picture-perfect way to tackle your holiday gift list.
-Stop for lots of hot chocolate warm-ups and to watch street performers (including school children playing their instruments to earn a little cash over holiday break), and enjoy free parking at city garages downtown.
+Stop for lots of hot chocolate warm-ups and to watch street performers (including school children playing their instruments to earn a little cash over the holiday break), and enjoy free parking at city garages downtown.
 Over at Twenty Ninth Street, more shopping awaits — and with spectacular views of the Flatirons.
 Plus, don’t miss Boulder’s wildly popular artisan craft fair, Firefly Handmade Market, featuring booths from more than 100 local Colorado artists.

 Stop in for a gander at this massive tree that towers two stories under the Hotel Boulderado’s famous stained-glass mezzanine.
 While you’re here, have a warm drink at the lobby bar, Corner Bar or downstairs at License No. 1.